-I've been a piano technician/tuner since 2001.
-I offer free pre-purchase consultations to anyone in need of an instrument.
-Getting a good piano that's also good enough to play well on is very important.
-Parents often find themselves caught between a rock and a hard place when choosing a piano.
-Making such a substantial purchase before the student has proven their commitment is a tough call.
-Thus, the "free" piano option found online or from a friend is very appealing.
-I encourage anyone to approach this area with extreme caution.
+PIANO TUNING AND REPAIR - Free pre-purchase consultation if you're in need of an instrument.
+You need a good piano that's also good enough to play well on.
+Making such a substantial purchase before your student has proven their commitment is a tough decision.
+Thus, the "free" piano option is very appealing.
+I encourage you to approach this area with extreme caution.
 Many of these "free" instruments are too worn out to play well on, not worth repairing, and/or too expensive to repair.
-It should first be inspected, just like a car is inspected by a mechanic before purchase.
-All too often, far too many simply take their chances due to a sense of urgency.
-Some very mistakenly buy on external appearance only.
-A thorough inspection of the condition of the parts on the inside is what matters most, and needs to be seen!
+And frankly, you'll just end up with a very heavy piece of old junk.
+It should be inspected, just like a car is inspected by a mechanic before purchase.
+And never buy a piano on external appearance only.

-Pianos can be refurbished or totally restored, but it's expensive and often cost prohibitive.
-An older worn out piano usually isn't worth that kind of expense unless "sentimental value" rules, and the necessary resources are available.
-And if it is to be refurbished, the question becomes, "will anybody in the family really play it often enough to justify the expense, and take on the responsibility of moving it, maintaining it, etc"?
+Pianos can be refurbished or totally restored.
+It's expensive and often cost prohibitive.
+"Sentimental value" may justify having this type of extensive work done.
+But if you move forward with this option, the question then becomes, "will anybody in the family really play it often enough to justify the expense, as well as take on the responsibility of moving and maintaining it?

-With that said, your piano should be on a regular maintenance schedule.
+Your piano should be on a regular maintenance schedule.
 At least one tuning every 8 to 12 months is recommended.
 Temperature and humidity are the main variables that affect tuning, among other things.
-If it sits for long periods of time, it will go out of tune, and possibly drop drastically in pitch.
+If it sits for long periods of time, it will go out of tune.

-I have a free 21-page document waiting for you that goes into more detail about these and other piano tech related topics.
-It would be my pleasure to send it to you!
+It would be my pleasure to give you my free 21-page document that goes into more detail about these and other piano tech related topics.
 Contact me here.